 The government “should remove the arbitrary cap on H-1B visas and let the market decide how many professional employees U.S. companies need.”

-Other improvements could be made to a number of visas.
+Improvements could be made to other visa categories.
 For example, E-2 visa regulations could be applied to all countries with whom the U.S. has good relations.
 For the EB-5, Velie feels it would be fairer to lower the money needed to $250,000.

 Many founders of tech startups in Silicon Valley are favoring an entirely new type of visa.
 They are on the firing line, trying to fill critical positions while navigating bewildering visa regulations.
 They feel a visa designed expressly for entrepreneurs and startup founders would provide an effective and quick solution to the current visa dilemma.
 As Nitin said, “This type of visa would allow immigrants to pursue their dreams, and at the same time create jobs and wealth in the U.S.”